FrontendMasters/react-enlightenment/what-is-react.md

 > [source code](https://jsfiddle.net/zp86ez31/#tabs=js,result,html,resources)

 Note that all I did was tell React where to start rendering components and which component to start with.
-React will then render any children components (i.e. `<MyOption>`) contained within the starting component (i.e. `<MySelect>`).
+React will then render any children components (i.e., `<MyOption>`) contained within the starting component (i.e., `<MySelect>`).

 Hold up, you might be thinking.
 We haven't actually re-created a `<select>` at all.
 All we have done is create a static/stateless list of text.
 We'll fix that next.